 Short-term Solvency Ratio Analysis

 Definition: Short-term solvency ratios are used to measure the ability of a company to meet its short-term financial obligations.
 These ratios are the Current Ratio and the Acid-Test Ratio.
+These ratios are vital for ensuring that a company can continue its operations smoothly without facing a liquidity crisis.

 Trade debtors $12,000